nikhilaryan92/BreastCancer/README.md

 # References

-Our manuscipt titled with "A multimodal deep neural network for human breast cancer prognosis prediction by integrating multi-dimensional data" has been accepted by IEEE/ACM Transactions on Computational Biology and Bioinformatics.
-If you find MDNNMD useful in your research, please consider citing:
+Our manuscipt titled with "Multi-modal classification for human breast cancer prognosis prediction: Proposal of deep-learning based stacked ensemble model" has been submitted to IEEE/ACM Transactions on Computational Biology and Bioinformatics.
+If you

-Sun, D., Wang, M., & Li, A. (2018).
-A multimodal deep neural network for human breast cancer prognosis prediction by integrating multi-dimensional data.
-IEEE/ACM Transactions on Computational Biology and Bioinformatics.
 # Requirements
 [python 3.6](https://www.python.org/downloads/)